Court-Parker4/VBA-Challenge/README.md

 * Resources folder contains both the macro enabled and regular excel worksheets
 * Images folder contains screen shots for each year of results of the Multi year stock data.
-* Macro folder contains the seperate macro scripts
+* Macro folder contains the separate macro scripts